smok313-zdr/listSymbols/README.md

 ### Usage

-Here are some simple examples of using the listSymbols function.
+Here are some simple examples of using the `listSymbols` function.

+(Note: I already had the `ggplot2` package pre-loaded.)

 ```r
 ## function to check